zlepper/itlt/Instructions.md

 ## Notes
 - You will probably need to refer to the instructions for MC 1.4 and 1.5 if you get stuck as the steps are similar and I may have forgotten to mention something.
-- .minecraft/versions/1.3.2/1.3.2.jar -> itlt/jars/bin/minecraft.jar
+- .minecraft/versions/1.2.5/1.2.5.jar -> itlt/jars/bin/minecraft.jar
-- minecraft_server_1.3.2.jar -> itlt/jars/minecraft_server.jar
+- https://assets.minecraft.net/1_2_5/minecraft_server.jar -> itlt/jars/minecraft_server.jar
 - itlt/jars/bin needs jinput, lwjgl, etc...
 - itlt/jars/bin/natives needs to be present and populated with the right stuff too
+- itlt/runtime/bin/fernflower.jar may need to be manually copied over from a 1.3.2 mod dev instance
+- You'll probably need to manually change the run configurations in Eclipse to use Java 7 if it doesn't already work